 These questions are asked from an objective point of view.
 That means that a court would need to consider whether or not a person of ‘reasonable firmness and courage’ would have considered the conduct (threat/force) to be threatening enough to respond in a way that is contrary to his or her wishes.
 In other words, what would a regular person do in that situation?
 How would they react?

 Once the second element has been proven, the Crown will need to prove the third, which is essentially the mens rea or ‘guilty mind’ aspect of the offence.
 Did the person have the intention to permanently deprive you of your property/money?
 It needs to be shown that the accused knew that the property did not belong to him or her and that he or she acted with a guilty state of mind.

 If someone has tried to blackmail you in whatever context, you should contact your lawyer immediately.
-Many of our clients have come to us having had there computers hacked and confidential information held ransom.
 This is a distressing situation and should be treated very seriously.
 For legal advice on how to respond to a situation like this, contact LegalVision on 1300 544 755 and speak with one of our experienced business lawyers.